 We cannot build an immunity to some viruses like smallpox and that’s when we need vaccinations.
 It’s just like if you go to Africa, you will need specific vaccinations for disease like tetanus shots or antiserums.

-How Exercise Can Lead to Illness
+How Exercise Can Lead to Being Sick

 When it comes to stress on the mind and body, there are two types: Acute and Chronic.